Jacksonville Quaker Worship Group at the Beach

 jacksonvillequakers1950@gmail.com

-Check out our: Resources for Newcomers for more details & reading resources
+Check out our: Resources tab for details & reading resources

 Old Pine at Florida Christian CenterOur Meeting for Worship begins as the first person enters silently, sits down, and turns her or his mind toward Spirit/God.
 We quietly center ourselves to the stillness of the Meeting; tuning out the sounds of the world outside and turning our attention to the inner voice.
 Don’t worry if you find your mind juggling lively thoughts.
 Find peace in the stillness surrounding you.

-Our Meeting for Worship is unprogrammed (see “Traditional Quaker Worship“).
+Our Meeting for Worship is unprogrammed.
 There are no prepared sermons, songs, or prayers.
 We sit in quiet waiting, listening for our own leadings of the Spirit.
 If a leading comes, we speak the message into the silence.
 There is no commenting or discussion following each message.
 Instead, we return to silence; humbly digesting the spoken message.

 Quakers sit in silence because they want to know something that words cannot tell them.
 They want to feel something or become aware of something that they can really make connection with.
 It is something fundamental to their life, they know that, indeed it is the underlying reality of their life, but they are not normally aware of it.